karan2808/Python-Data-Structures-and-Algorithms/Back Tracking/README.md

 9. N Queens: Given an integer n, find all distinct solutions to the n-queens puzzle.

 10. Palindrome Partitioning: Given a string s, partition s, such that every substring of the parition is a palindrome.
 The goal is to find all possible partitioning of s.

+11. Maximum Length of a Concatenated String with Unique Characters: Given an array of strings arr, string s is a concatenation of sub-sequence of arr such that s has unique characters.
+The objective is to return the maximum possible length of s.